 Destination

 Destinations with privatised healthcare may result in higher premiums to account for the potentially expensive medical treatments that could be required during your visit.
-Additionally, if you have a pre-existing medical condition, the premium will be elevated to cover you for any treatment you need whilst abroad that’s linked to the condition.
-For instance, a traveller with a chronic illness may find that their insurance costs increase substantially when travelling to a country where healthcare is not publicly funded, as the insurer must factor in the high cost of private medical care, should their condition deteriorate.
+Additionally, if you have a pre-existing medical condition, the premium will be elevated to account for any treatment you may need whilst abroad that’s linked to the condition.

 Typically, European destinations generate cheaper travel insurance premiums compared to the rest of the world.
 This is because countries in Europe are closer geographically to the UK, so flights and travel costs are usually lower.
 If you need to claim for cancellation, for example, it will be a lesser amount than if you’re cancelling a flight to Australia, and so providers charge less.